News

 EMBRACING THE UNDERDOG exhibition at Q-Park in Gerrard Street right at the very centre of the Chinese New Year celebrations for the Year of the Dog, Sun 18 Feb

-http://www.transitiongallery.co.uk/…/Spe…/Speedway_home.html Inspired by the psychogeographic poetry of place, Speedway features contemporary responses to long forgotten histories in a circulatory meshing of a sense of community, historical layering, philosophical ruminations on time, archaeology, leisure and present day artistic ingenuity.
+Inspired by this psychogeographic poetry of place, Transition Gallery, a Regent Studio resident since 2006, has commissioned a three artistsLuci EyersAndrew KottingJames Roseveare to make contemporary responses to long forgotten histories.
+Speedway the resulting exhibition is a circulatory meshing of a sense of community, historical layering, philosophical ruminations on time, archaeology, leisure and present day artistic ingenuity.